Skip to Content

 What Is The Corning Museum Of Glass?

-The Corning Museum of Glass was established in 1951 by Corning Glass Works (now known as Corning Incorporated) on the companies 100th anniversary as a gift for the sole purpose of exploring glass.
+The Corning Museum of Glass (CMoG) was created in 1951 by Corning Glass Works on the companies 100th anniversary as a gift to further the exploration of glass.
+Every year, almost 300,000 visitors are welcomed at the museum which showcases one of the world’s most comprehensive glass collections and a very well known glass working school.

-If that doesn’t peak your interest, you can also attend a make your own glass class so you can bring home your very own glass masterpiece.
+Personally, we think the best part about the Corning Museum of Glass are the live and narrated glass working demonstrations.
+But if that doesn’t peak your interest, you can also attend a make your own glass class so you can bring home your very own masterpiece.

 Entrance and museum shuttle sign for visitors